AndrewYung724/Adaptive-Cruise-Control/README.md

 Design of a game theoretic adaptive cruise control algorithm using a one player dynamic game model with full information structure.
 We apply a receding horizon control algorithm for predicting the actions of other players/drivers to yield the optimal acceleration.

 ## Model Assumptions

-For this project we constrain the autonomous driving challenge to one-dimension where the autonomous driver is attempting to achieve its set speed while avoiding collisions.
+For this project we constrain the autonomous driving challenge to one-dimension where the autonomous driver's objective is to achieve its set speed while avoiding collisions.

 <p align="center">
 <img width="400" alt="model" src="https://user-images.githubusercontent.com/38053500/154119192-a5beb4db-27c0-49e9-9492-d5ec3c4cff09.PNG">